juji-io/docs/docs/chatbot-design-tips.md

 ## **Support Tasks and Social Chitchat**

-Effective AI chatbots should be able to accomplish specific tasks and deliver delightful social experience at the same time.
-Use the tips below to create such an AI chatbot with minimum time and effort.
+Effective AI chatbots should be able to accomplish specific tasks and deliver great social experiences at the same time.
+Use the tips below to create an engageing AI chatbot with a lot less time and effort than most of today's chat engines require from users.

 ### Start w/ Chat Flow Outline

-Building an AI chatbot is similar to writing a screenplay, which should have a beginning (Welcome), body, and end (Wrap up).
-Moreover, it should have a clear conversation objective that can guide the chatbot's to drive a dialog and achieve the objective.
+Building an AI chatbot is similar to writing a screenplay, which should have a beginning, which equates to a welcome and set up, a second act, which takes you through the body of its content, and a third act, which transports you to a decision-based ending.
+The key to any good screenplay - and chatbot - is a clear through-line or narrative that takes you from beginning to end.
+Or to put it another way, when you get on a a bus you usually know where you're going.
+There's a reason for that.

-Juji provides a set of chatbot templates, each of which always includes a Welcome and Wrap-up.
-We strongly recommend that you first create a **chat outline**, which defines a chat flow that your chatbot will use to guide a conversation with a target audience.
-You can use your favorite text editor, such as Word and Google Doc to edit such an outline in a plain text format.
-Online editing tools, like Google doc, allow collaborative editing, which let your teammates or clients help you polish the outline.
+Juji provides a set of chatbot templates, each of which has a clear narrative pathway, regardless of domain.
+We'd stronly recommend you start your journey into writing a chatbot by using one of these, if possible.
+If you're feeling ambitious and would rather skip the templat, always write a chatbot outline, just like a good screenwriter writes a beat sheet outline for her/his project.
+Of course in a chatbot, this will be more likely to involve dialogue, another critical part of both the screenwriter's and bot-writer's arsenal.
+Send your outline around for external feedback.
+You're almost certain to learn ways to improve it.

 Below is a sample outline that is intended to create a chatbot that can  chat with gamers about games.

 <br>

 <p align="center"><img src="../img/chat-outline.png" alt="chat-outline" width="650"/></p>

 <br>

-Here is another sample outline that aims at creating a chatbot that helps make restaurant reservations as well as manage reservations.
+Here is a second sample outline, Here a chatbot helps customers make and manage restaurant reservations.

 <br>